tencentcloudstack/terraform-provider-tencentcloud/README.md

 ```

 This will disable the verify steps, so after you update this provider, you won't need to create new resources, but use previously saved state.

+### License

+Terraform-Provider-TencentCloud is under the Mozilla Public License 2.0.
+See the [LICENSE](LICENSE) file for details.